panzerdp/dmitripavlutin.com/content/posts/145-remove-property/index.md

 Sometimes, however, you need to remove properties from an object.
 For example, how would you remove the `position` property from the
 `employee` object?

-Let's see 2 common ways on how to remove properties from object in JavaScript: using `delete` operator (mutable way) and object rest (immutable way).
+Let's see 2 common ways on how to remove properties from an object in JavaScript: using the `delete` operator (mutable way) and object rest (immutable way).

 ## 1. *delete* operator

 `delete` is a special operator in JavaScript that removes a property from an object.
-It's single operand usually accepts a [property accessor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors) that indicates what specific property to remove:
+Its single operand usually accepts a [property accessor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors) that indicates what specific property to remove:

 A) Remove using a dot property accessor:
 ```javascript